 - Find the Settings icon.

-- After your Nest has scanned nearby networks, locate your Wi-Fi and, if needed, enter your password.
+- Once your Nest is finished scanning for local networks, locate your Wi-Fi and, if you have one, put in your password.

 3. Does a Nest Thermostat Have a Battery and How Long Does It Last?

-Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats get the power they need directly from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
-The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.
+If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.

 To choose Off mode on the thermostat: